toanpm03/Smart-Farming-Zone-Based-Data-Lake-Architecture/README.md

 The data storage concept for this data lake comprises multiple different storage systems (e.g., sensor data are stored in time series databases that support effective time-oriented queries while unstructured data are stored in a distributed file system).
 #### Step 5: Design Infrastructure
+We chose various tools for storage and processing from the Hadoop ecosystem, e.g., HDFS and Apache Spark.
+Other systems, RDBMS and NoSQL databases alike, are added to this core to support more data characteristics.
+This infrastructure concept is depicted in Fig. 3
 Step 6: Design Data Modeling

 Step 7: Design Metadata as Enabler